-O.1 To provide for further consideration as to whether certain high-quality Cumberland Plain Woodland within the site shown 'good' and 'moderate' within the R5 zoned land in Figures 19 & 20 should and can be retained on individual R5 zoned lots.
+O.1 To protect and retain Cumberland Plain Woodland within the site shown 'remnant canopy' and 'degraded' within the R5 zoned land in Figures 19 and 20 where feasible on individual lots.

-- C.1 Where practical, safe and suitable for the tree's long-term health, high-quality Cumberland Plain Woodland should be retained on residential lots in the R5 Large Lot Residential zone. - C.2 High-quality Cumberland Plain Woodland are to be individually assessed by an arborist prior to subdivision with an arborist report required for each DA.
+- C.1 Where practical, safe, and suitable for the tree's long-term health, high-quality Cumberland Plain Woodland should be retained on residential lots in the R5 Large Lot Residential zone. - C.2 High-quality Cumberland Plain Woodland are to be individually assessed by an arborist prior to subdivision with an arborist report required for each DA.
 Individual trees considered to provide significant habitat and amenities are to be retained and incorporated into lots wherever practicable.
-The retention of trees is to be considered in the context of other considerations within this DCP and the existing condition of the trees. - C.3 Where trees with significant habitat are identified to be removed the trees hollows shall be relocated to the Riparian Corridor and/or Biobank Areas to improve habitat.
+The retention of trees is to be considered in the context of other considerations within this DCP and the existing condition of the trees. - C.3 Where trees with significant habitat are identified to be removed, the tree hollows and tree trunks shall be relocated to the Riparian Corridor and/or Biobank Areas to improve habitat. - C.4 Where high-quality Cumberland Plain Woodland trees are removed, they will be replaced at a ratio of at least two new trees for each tree removed.